Josh Wagner

-Josh Wagner (born August 19, 1975) is a novelist and playwright from Missoula, Montana.
+Josh Wagner (born August 19, 1975) is an American novelist and playwright from Missoula, Montana.
 He also writes graphic novels, short stories, and screenplays.
 His style is heavily influenced by metafiction, folk tales, and magical realism.
 His work is best categorized as part of the Slipstream (genre).

 Biography

 Comics

-Wagner's first comic story appeared in the Eisner-nominated anthology 24Seven vol. 2, published by Image Comics in 2007.
-His first creator owned mini-series, Fiction Clemens came out in 2008 through Ape Entertainment.
+Wagner's first comic story appeared in the Eisner Award-nominated anthology 24Seven vol. 2, published by Image Comics in 2007.
+His first creator-owned mini-series, Fiction Clemens, came out in 2008 through Ape Entertainment.
 Fiction Clemens won an award in 2009 for "Best Storyline" from Project Fanboy.
 The Image Comics anthology Outlaw Territory carried stories by Wagner in volumes 1 and 2 (released 2009 and 2011 respectively).
-In September, 2009 Image Comics launched a five-issue series written by Wagner, called The Sky Pirates of Neo Terra based on the Nintendo Wii and DS game of the same name.
+In September 2009 Image launched a five-issue series written by Wagner, called The Sky Pirates of Neo Terra, based on the Nintendo Wii and DS game of the same name.
 Sky Pirates is illustrated by the Canadian artist Camilla d'Errico.